 \begin{rem} If $T$ defines Morley rank, then $\mult'$ is preserved under elementary extensions, so we may speak of induced multiplicity on $T'$.
-There is also an analogue of Proposition~\ref{prop: Defininginduceddimension} which involves both $\dim'$ and $\mult'$: Suppose $T$ defines Morley rank.
-Then $T'$ defines pseudo-denseness if and only if $T'$ defines induced rank and induced multiplicity.
+There is also an analogue of Proposition~\ref{prop: Defininginduceddimension} that involves both $\dim'$ and $\mult'$: If $T$ defines Morley rank, then $T'$ defines pseudo-denseness if and only if $T'$ defines induced dimension and induced multiplicity.
 We do not include it here as we do not have an application in mind. \end{rem}